My grandfather's 1918 silver Rolex watch with fixed

 If you like what you see, or have any comments, requests or suggestions, then please feel free to email me at Please don't give out my email address, refer anyone interested to this web site.
 I try to answer all emails I receive so if you don't get a reply in a few days please check your junk or spam folders.

 I am a member of the British Antiquarian Horological Society (AHS).
 The AHS is a learned society formed in 1953 to promote the study of clocks and watches and the history of time measurement in all its forms.
 In order to achieve its aims the AHS holds meetings and publishes a quarterly journal Antiquarian Horology and various books.
-It is not really a society for watch collectors, but it does publish intersting research on early clock and watch technology and design.
+It is not really a society for watch collectors, but it does publish interesting research on early clock, and sometimes watch, technology and design.